“We will tell the next generation about the glorious deeds of the Lord, about his power and his mighty wonders” (Psalm 78:4b)

 “[The leaders] really reached out to us.
 They didn’t make us feel cut off or anything.
 We really just felt included in the Urban Saints family.
 It could have been so easy for Camps and our Group to say, ‘Alright, we’re not doing anything’ but they put (so) much effort in - they showed how much they care about us...even though we were missing out on everything else, Urban Saints was still there.”
 Maddie, 2020

 Our history is 115 years of sharing the good news of the gospel.
 “We will tell the next generation about the glorious deeds of the Lord, about his power and his mighty wonders” (Psalm 78:4b).
 For Urban Saints, telling the next generation has been about sitting in a room or gathering in a marquee – in person, alongside young people - for them to see, hear and experience the life-changing message of Jesus.
-The last year of the pandemic has interrupted our usual rhythms of meeting face to face with young people in the same way.
+Over the last 18 months Covid-19 has interrupted our usual rhythms of meeting face to face with young people in the same way.